vicsz/spring-cloud-lab/readme.md

 ## 8 - BONUS - Update the Config Server to use the Registry Service , and for the Slot Machine Service to identify the Config Server via Eureka

 ## 9 - BONUS - Externalize the Slot Machine symbol values (defined in the Slot Machine controller) to the Config Server .. allow them to be dynamically updated without a Slot Machine Service restart

+## 10 - BONUS - Implement a distributed tracing solution using Spring Cloud Sleuth